LimePoint/opschain/docs/examples/running_a_simple_terraform_change.md

 ### Try a more advanced example

-- The [Ansible example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS.
+- The [Ansible example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS

-- The [Confluent example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a full [Confluent](https://www.confluent.io) environment using Docker.
+- The [Confluent example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a full [Confluent](https://www.confluent.io) environment using Docker

 ### Create your own project